 Check out the Releases page..

-xpg # use config file specified settings (or default) xpg -c snake # use snake_case xpg -c pascal # use PascalCase xpg -c camel # use camelCase xpg -c lisp # use lisp-case xpg -w 12 # specify 12 words to be used xpg -n 6 -w 12 # create 6 passwords each using 12 words
+xpg # use default settings xpg -c snake # use snake_case xpg -c pascal # use PascalCase xpg -c camel # use camelCase xpg -c lisp # use lisp-case xpg -w 12 # specify 12 words to be used xpg -n 6 -w 12 # create 6 passwords each using 12 words

 The default settings are meant to be sane and secure.
 None of the settings will degrade the security of your passwords, they simply cater to your personal preference.